Bloody Roar 3

-Bloody Roar 3 is a 2000 fighting arcade video game developed by Eighting and Hudson Soft.
-It is the first of the Bloody Roar series to appear on the Sony PlayStation 2.
+Bloody Roar 3 is a 2000 arcade fighting video game developed by Eighting and Hudson Soft.
+It is the sequel to Bloody Roar 2 (1998).
+Build on Namco System 246 hardware, it was ported to the PlayStation 2 in 2001, published by Activision in North America and by Virgin Interactive in Europe.
+Bloody Roar 3 was followed up by Bloody Roar Extreme on other platforms and Bloody Roar 4 on PlayStation 2.

 Gameplay

 The main feature of Bloody Roar 3 is the ability to transform into beasts, which is involved in all of the Bloody Roar games.
 Once the character transforms, they regain part of the health they have lost and become much stronger and more powerful than before.